kiba/Writings/for_science/chp23_vacation.md

 "I wanted to know...where are we going from here with this relationship?"
 Diana broached the topic.

 I closed my eyes to think a little bit.
 "I don't know.
 I loved you and Sasaki but I probably will not try this again in the foreseeable future."
-Though I don't think about it much, but there was no guarantee that we will be together forever.
+Though I don't think about it much, but I knew that it's unlikely that we will be together forever.

 Diana snorted.
 "Oh, what a guy wouldn't give for a harem?"

 I turned beet red, turning my head away from her.
 "Please..."

-"It helped that we enjoy our time with you."

-"Yeah, I guess," I stammered.

-Somehow, I always pictured in my mind a person who have relationship with multiple women at the same time as a douchebag, or a rich person, or someone with moral depravity.
+"If it helps, I couldn't think of any other guy who would be able to handle a relationship like ours."

+"Well, I felt like a douchebag for just having the two of you as my girlfriends," I admitted.
+"It's like the rule of evil or something.
+It would mark you the greatest level of asshole or something.
+That's nonsense, but I can't shake it off."

+"At least you're not blushing as much as before when I mentioned our status to our friends."

+I could picture in my head the celebrity gossip in the magazine section about boring oh me and my girlfriends.
+It was not a secret at all.
+Also unmentioned is going to Diana's family and explaining to them what we are doing.
+They're not exactly the most open people around.

 ***

-With no clouds in the region, we made a conscious decision to simply sleep under the night sky.
+After some fun and sexy times, we went to bed with no blankets over us, letting the cool air flowed over us.
+It was a good thing that there was no clouds in the region for the next twenty-four hours.
 With all the lights and electronics turned off, it was almost entirely dark.
 Yet there were lights from the stars, an ocean of them.

-Light pollution had obscured almost all of them where my home on Earth was located.
+Light pollution typically blocked any opportunity to view the night sky, as that was the case where my house on Earth was.

 "Beautiful isn't it?"
 Sasaki said.

-I almost forgot that there were two beautiful women right next to me.
-One of them was fast asleep.
+Meteorites suddenly streaked though the sky, burning up in the atmosphere, creating shooting stars.
+"When I was younger, I used to go outside Sidonia in my suit and just look into the vacuum of space.
+All those lights took years, sometime thousands, millions, even billions to reach us."

+"Boy I wished I could live as long as those stars," I said.
+"There's so little time in a human lifespan to do anything."

+"Immortality.
+You're obsessed with it."

+"I wouldn't say obsessed, just that I have a healthy point of view."
+Most people, including my contemporary view death as inevitable, sometime crucial part of life.